Convent Van Maerlant: First church

-The entire neighbourhood was acquired by the State in 1907 as part of a project to connect the North and South railway termini.
+The entire neighbourhood was acquired by the Belgian State in 1907 as part of a project to connect the North and South railway termini.
 The convent lay on the site of the planned Rue Courbe (now the Rue Ravenstein/Ravensteinstraat) which was designed by Henri Maquet to link the Royal Palace of Brussels with the centre.
 The convent buildings were bought by the city and served as a gym for the local primary school.
-Later, the church became a depot Brussels' electric and road works department and the chapel housed a local garage owner.
-In 1955, they were all demolished in order to build the Galerie Ravenstein.
+Later, the church became a depot for Brussels' electric and road works department and the chapel housed a local garage owner.
+In 1955, they were all demolished in order to build the Ravenstein Gallery.

-New building
+Current building

-However, when the Dames left, they moved to the Maalbeek valley, and missing their old convent, copied the church and chapel (known as the Salazar from the Spanish noble family who built the adjoining mansion which would in due course become the main convent building) in an identical style, though lacking some features due to monetary constraints.
-However, after time they were unable to manage and left in 1974.
+When the sisters left, they moved to the Maelbeek valley, and missing their old convent, copied the church and chapel (known as the Salazar from the Spanish noble family who built the adjoining mansion that would become the main convent building) in an identical style, though lacking some features due to monetary constraints.
+However, they were unable to manage them and ultimately left in 1974.
 The building deteriorated while developers argued, with one wishing to build seven nine-story office blocks on its site.

-Such development was blocked as the site was reserved for the Council of the European Union who had to put the area over to housing.
+Such development was blocked as the site was reserved for the Council of the European Union, which had to put the area over to housing.
 Public authorities pushed for its restoration and the developers eventually agreed.
 In 1996, it was fully renovated with a central atrium over the cloister, but the original features all still present.
 It is now occupied by the European Commission.
-The side chapel was also restored with sponsorship and was re-inaugurated the Chapel of the Resurrection or the Chapel for Europe, on 25 September 2001.
+The side chapel was also restored with sponsorship and was re-inaugurated as the Chapel of the Resurrection or the Chapel for Europe, on 25 September 2001.

 Architecture

 The church is a 19th-century red brick neo-Gothic construction, though the rebuilt version of the early 1900s lacks the tower, side isles, stone decorations, rose window and pinnacles of the original.

-The chapel, known today as Chapel of the Resurrection, is a duplicate of the 15th and 18th Century original and was completely renovated in the 1990s, losing almost all its original internal features.
+The chapel, known today as Chapel of the Resurrection, is a duplicate of the 15th- and 18th-century original and was completely renovated in the 1990s, losing almost all its original internal features.
 It is neoclassical, with Doric columns, pediment and friezes.
-The stained glass windows were painted by Thomas Reinhold of Vienna.
+The stained glass windows were painted by the Viennese artist Thomas Reinhold.
 They were produced by the factory of the Schlierbach convent in Upper Austria and financed by nine Austrian regions to cover five biblical themes.